8Crafter-Studios/8Crafter-Wiki/docs/ouic/plugins/plugins.md

 There are two types of plugins: single-file and multi-file.

+Multi-file plugins come in a `.ouicplugin` or `.mcouicplugin` file, while single-file plugins come in a `.js` file.

+An `.ouicplugin`/`.mcouicplugin` file is actually a renamed zip file.

 It is recommended to use multi-file plugins, but you can read more about single-file plugins [here](single-file-plugins).

 All multi-file plugins contain a script file in the `scripts` folder that runs and exports a list of "actions".